tichaonaclapperton/TICMUS25488_FTO2025_Group-B_Tichaona_Musasa_JSL05/README.md

 ## Prerequisite

-Before starting this challenge, ensure that you have **correctly populated your DOM elements** as per the solution in JSL04.
+1. Before starting this challenge, ensure that you have **correctly populated your DOM elements** as per the solution in JSL04.
 Additionally, ensure that clicking a task should **open the modal with the relevant task details** as required in the previous challenge.
+2. Check the project user stories in your student dashboard, make sure you understand what is required for each feature.

 ## Overview